pxc/gitbook/text/29_Git_and_Email_Am_Format_Patch/0_ Git_and_Email_Am_Format.markdown

     $ git am --resolved

-and git will create the commit for you and continue applying the remaining patches from the mailbox.
+and Git will create the commit for you and continue applying the remaining patches from the mailbox.

 The final result will be a series of commits, one for each patch in